soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E4_FAIR-WissKI_en.md

 - provides **powerful SPARQL queries**
 - combines **conceptual clarity** with **technical implementation**.

+> **Why is WissKI relevant?**
+>
+> WissKI connects conceptual modeling with technical implementation.
+> It supports:
+> - ontology-based rather than purely table-based data structures,
+> - semantic consistency through shared ontologies,
+> - structured data entry based on semantic paths,
+> - machine-readable data and semantic queries, and
+> - interoperable and reusable research data.

 ---

 ## Semantics are central to WissKI

+From semantics to usable research data:

 - **CIDOC CRM** defines classes (Entities) and properties (Properties)
 - **Semantic paths** translate the model into a usable data structure